Inventory Management vs. Warehouse Management

 What is Inventory Management?

-Inventory management, also called inventory control or IMS, keeps track of all information about the items your company builds, buys, stores or sells.
+Inventory management, also called inventory control or IMS, keeps track of all information about the items your company builds, buys, stores, or sells.
 Location tracking assists in picking, packing, and shipping tasks related to inventory movement.
 Inventory costing establishes the cost value of inventory for profitability tracking and tax accounting.

 With an inventory management software, various traceability methods allow you to track stock via barcoding, serial or lot number, and RFID.
 Detailed recording of on-hand units for each SKU maintains accurate stock levels in real-time.
 This improved understanding of stock movement can lead to lower operating costs for your organization, as you can streamline tasks such as picking, packing, kitting, and shipping.
 And with greater visibility into your stock levels, you can minimize instances of loss and theft.
 This increased awareness of inventory also leads to higher customer satisfaction by determining when fulfillment of customer orders is possible.